ReadyForZero/babbage/README.md

 <b>babbage</b> also provides a mechanism to perform [efficient
-computation over directed graphs](#efficient-computation-of-inputs), using the functions `defgraphfn` to define a unit of work and it's dependencies, and `run-graph` to execute the computation of a graph.
+computation over directed graphs](#efficient-computation-of-inputs), using the functions `defgraphfn` to define a unit of work and its dependencies, and `run-graph` to execute the computation of a graph.

 ## Using measure functions